CynnCynn/LTPHM/README.md

-# Graph WaveNet for Deep Spatial-Temporal Graph Modeling
+# LTPHM: Long-term Traffic Prediction based on Hybrid Model

-This is the original pytorch implementation of Graph WaveNet in the following paper:
+This is the original pytorch implementation of LTPHM in the following paper:
-[Graph WaveNet for Deep Spatial-Temporal Graph Modeling, IJCAI 2019] (https://arxiv.org/abs/1906.00121).
-A nice improvement over GraphWavenet is presented by Shleifer et al. [paper](https://arxiv.org/abs/1912.07390) [code](https://github.com/sshleifer/Graph-WaveNet).
+[LTPHM: Long-term Traffic Prediction based on Hybrid Model, CIKM 2021].

 <p align="center">